• Skip to main content

 Part 3: Ikea Billy Bookcase DIY Built In Hack

-If you missed the first part, check it out here and the second part here.
 In those posts, I talked about how I’m building built in bookshelves on either side the french doors in our home by doing an Ikea billy bookcase hack.
 I’m going for the custom built-in look with Ikea Billy Bookshelves as a starting point.

 In those posts, I explained how to paint Ikea billy bookcase built ins, how to assemble them, and what color I painted the MDF sheet on the back of the bookcases.